tunbridgep/SteamCMDHelper/README.md

 ## Installation ##

-Simply download steamcmd_helper and steamcmd_settings.txt, then either invoke the script from it's directory or add it to your path
+Simply download steamcmd_helper and steamcmd_settings.txt, then either invoke the script from it's directory or add it to your path.

+Please keep in mind your steamapps folder needs to be in a path with no spaces (the script will check for this), because of an existing bug in SteamCMD

 ## Usage ##